|Ordered||15 Aug 1940|

 Tiger (26 Sep 1942 - 30 Sep 1942)

 Delphin (4 Nov 1942 - 10 Nov 1942)

 Wal (10 Nov 1942 - 15 Nov 1942)

 12 Sep 1943

-The sinking of U-617At 01.50 hours, the boat was attacked with depth charges by a Leigh Light equipped British Wellington aircraft (179 Sqdn RAF/P, pilot S/L D.B.
-Hodgkinson, RCAF) off the Moroccan coast.
-Another Wellington (179 Sqdn RAF/J, pilot P/O W.H.
-Brunini) was homed in and dropped its depth charges in a Leigh Light attack in 35°17N/03°20W.
-AA fire had hit the aircraft in several places, fatally wounding the rear gunner but this remained unnoticed by the crew during the action.
+The sinking of U-617At 01.50 hrs a British Wellington bomber (RAF Sqdn 179/P, pilot S/L D.B.
+Hodgkinson, RCAF) dropped depth charges in a Leigh Light attack off the Moroccan coast.
+Another Wellington from the same squadron (J- Jig, pilot P/O W.H.
+Brunini) was homed in and dropped its depth charges in another Leigh Light attack at 35°17N/03°20W.
+J for Jig was hit by flak in several places, fatally wounding the rear gunner, but this remained undiscovered during the action.
 The Wellington crew saw flames in the conning tower of U-617 and circled the boat for 45 minutes until she beached herself near Melilla, Spanish Morocco.

-All 49 crew members abandoned ship and were interned by Spain and later repatriated to Germany.
-U-617 was finished off by several air attacks of British aircraft from Gibraltar (Hudsons of 48 and 233 Sqdn RAF and two Swordfish of 833 and 886 Sqdn FAA) and finally the wreck was destroyed by gunfire from HMS Hyacinth and HMAS Wollongong.(Sources: Franks/Zimmerman)
+The entire crew of 49 abandoned ship and were interned by Spain and later repatriated to Germany.
+U-617 was finished off by several air attacks of British aircraft from Gibraltar (Hudsons of 48 and 233 Sqdn RAF and two Swordfish of 833 and 886 Sqdn FAA) and the wreck was finally destroyed by gunfire from HMS Hyacinth and HMAS Wollongong.(Sources: Franks/Zimmerman)

 1 recorded attack on this boat.